pangpang20/gaussdb-python/docs/basic/usage.rst

 Connection context
 ------------------

-Psycopg 3 `Connection` can be used as a context manager:
+gaussdb `Connection` can be used as a context manager:

 .. code:: python

-    with psycopg.connect() as conn:
+    with gaussdb.connect() as conn:
         ... # use the connection

     # the connection is now closed